-In May 2016, Child Find received a grant from the American Legion’s Child Welfare Foundation to produce and distribute to Head Starts nationwide the In Safe Hands toolkit.
+In May 2016, Child Find received a grant from the American Legion’s Child Welfare Foundation to produce and distribute our In Safe Hands toolkit to Head Starts nationwide.
 The project was completed in September of 2017.
-Head Start collaboration offices in all 50 states received a supply of kits, free of charge, to distribute to local Head Starts and Early Head Starts at annual conferences, meetings and trainings.
-The response to the kit was tremendous, with dozens of Head Start offices requesting additional kits – as well as trainings on its application and delivery in the field of early childhood education.
+Head Start collaboration offices in all 50 states received a free supply of toolkits to distribute to local Head Starts and Early Head Starts at annual conferences, meetings and trainings.
+The response to the toolkit was tremendous, with dozens of Head Start offices requesting additional toolkits – as well as trainings on its application and delivery in the field of early childhood education.

 In Safe Hands Project Goals:

 - Educate and inform parents and professionals about the negative impact of family conflict on a child’s learning and emotional health

 - Provide support and prevention resources to early childhood educators and the families they serve

 - Prevent conflict from leading to parental child abduction.

 Child Find’s In Safe Hands toolkit contains an array of materials for educators and parents, including guides to Parental Conflict, Having Difficult Conversations with Parents, Resources and Research Lists, reproducible tip sheets for parents and rack cards on topics like Managing Family Conflict and more!